bblanchon/ArduinoJson/README.md

 From StackOverflow user `thegreendroid`:
 > It has a really elegant, simple API and it works like a charm on embedded and Windows/Linux platforms.
 We recently started using this on an embedded project and I can vouch for its quality.

+From GitHub user `zacsketches`:

+> Thanks for a great library!!!
+> I've been watching you consistently develop this library over the past six months, and I used it today for a publish and subscribe architecture designed to help hobbyists move into more advanced robotics.
+Your library allowed me to implement remote subscription in order to facilitate multi-processor robots.
+> ArduinoJson saved me a week's worth of time!!